 - Click Save.

-- Repeat this procedure on the Target appliance.
+- Repeat this procedure on the target sensor.

 Migration can take several hours to complete.
-During this time, neither the source nor the target appliance can collect data.
+During this time, neither the source nor the target sensor can collect data.
 The migration process cannot be paused or canceled.

-- Log into the Admin UI on the source Discover appliance.
+- Log in to the Administration settings on the source sensor.

 - In the Network Settings section, click Connectivity.

 - Write down the IP address of the management interface, DNS servers, and any static routes.
 You will configure these settings on the target after the migration completes.